 - Cute Mute: Maya some of the time.

 - Did We Just Have Tea with Cthulhu?: When Maya is captured by the Cloth Man, shes not harmed at all, and she actually has a (relatively) normal conversation with him at one point.

 - Technically, any normal interaction Maya has with the white-haired girl counts as this.

-- Did You Just Punch Out Cthulhu? – Maya stabs the white-haired girl, who is in god mode, through the eye with a javelin, after seeing several of her extras telepathically eviscerated.
-Doubles as a Crowning Moment Of Awesome.
+- Did You Just Punch Out Cthulhu?: Maya stabs the white-haired girl, who is in god mode, through the eye with a javelin, after seeing several of her extras telepathically eviscerated.
+Doubles as a Moment of Awesome.

 - Downer Ending

 - Eldritch Abomination: The Cloth Man, and those giant worm things at the beginning.

 - Improbably Female Cast: There are no male cast members aside from the Cloth Man and a few one-offs.